 Accreditations: Florida Association of Christian Colleges and Schools, Middle States Association of Colleges and Schools

 Houghton Mifflin Harcourt has a range of courses based on the Saxon teaching method of incremental learning.
 Its specialty is math, although it also has a range of kits on other subjects.
-HMH doesn’t offer a comprehensive curriculum.
+HMH doesn’t offer a comprehensive free homeschool curriculum or a paid one.
 Rather, its kits are best used to supplement your child’s traditional school or homeschool education.

 Pricing: Kit prices vary